 Azure Storage offers several data redundancy options: locally redundant storage (multiple copies of your data in the same facility), zone-redundant storage (redundancy across multiple facilities), and geo-redundant storage (replication across more than one region).

-- end-to-end latency of successful requests
+- end-to-end successful request latency

 - percentage of requests that were successful